Addressing common misconceptions

 Afterschool works!

 Afterschool programs help children learn, grow, and realize their full potential.
 In addition to many compelling personal stories about the benefits of afterschool, dozens of formal studies clearly demonstrate the value of afterschool initiatives.
 These studies prove that afterschool programs keep kids safe, help working families and improve academic achievement.
-Some examples:

 Misconception #4: “It’s parents’ responsibility to see that their kids have adequate care.”

 Unfortunately, adequate care is something not always available in every community.
 Today, only one-fourth of American families fit the “traditional” image of one parent at home caring for children full time, while the other parent provides financial support.
-In fact, 75 percent of mothers with school-age children are employed.
+In fact, 75% of mothers with school-age children are employed.
 In all, there are more than 30 million children in a household where both parents are in the workforce.

 Additionally, the impact of a lack of adequate care is much broader in scope, not only affecting the children and parents who are in need of afterschool resources.
 Research has found that parents miss an average of five days of work per year due to a lack of afterschool care, and that decreased worker productivity related to parent’s concerns about their child’s afterschool care costs businesses up to $300 billion per year.

 With parents reporting spending close to an average of 9 hours during the weekdays working, the gap between work and school schedules amounts to as much as 25 hours per week.
 This presents working parents with the challenge of finding someone to care for their children while they are at work.
-Nationwide, more than 3 million children in grades K-8 regularly care for themselves, and 20 percent of all children go home alone after school each day.
+Nationwide, more than 3 million children in grades K-8 regularly care for themselves, and 20% of all children go home alone after school each day.